 You will need your original out of state titles, a copy of your state driver license, social security number, and a Motor Vehicle and Boat Title & Registration Application.
 Take this paperwork to your local county treasurer's office to complete registration process.
 They will be able to tell you the appropriate fees pertaining to that county.

-In South Dakota, an ATV MUST be titled.
+In South Dakota an ATV MUST be titled.
 If purchased in South Dakota, an ATV is subject to the 4% motor vehicle excise tax.
-However, if purchased out-of-state, you will need to show proof that sales or use tax has been paid at the time of application for title and registration.
+However, if purchased by an out of state business, you will need to show proof of tax paid to your local Department of Revenue office.

 You will need to complete a Drivers Privacy Protection Application (DPPA).
 Submit completed forms to your local county treasurer’s office or mail to the SD Motor Vehicle Division in Pierre (address can be found in contact us area).
 You must qualify to receive this information with one of the following reasons: